Before You Read Any Further

 Full disclosure: I don’t have working experience with coconut butter due to the food allergies of my taste testers.
 Here’s what I can tell you though.
 First, coconut butter is going to bring a very distinct flavor to your cookies.
 If you’re not over the moon excited about coconut, no, it won’t add a good flavor to your faux peanut butter cookies.

 Second, coconut butter isn’t like other nut butter and peanut butter substitutes.
 It’s not a creamy spread, and will mess with the texture of your cookies.
+It can also throw off the fat content of the recipe, which in turn disrupts the over mouthfeel and chew.

 If possible, I’d choose a different alternative, then, make a delicious glaze from your coconut cream to drizzle on top of your cookies.
 Now you’ve got the best of both worlds.